masterminds-kenya/social_network/checklist.md

   - [ ] Only show links if current_user (if allowed) or Manager|Admin
 - [ ] Routes/views to see User Insights Summary
   - [ ] Routes only if current_user or Admin|Manager
-  - [ ] ?
+  - [n] ?
 Allow Routes for Brands to see Influencers ?
-  - [ ] ?
+  - [n] ?
 Allow Routes for Influencers to see Brands ?
   - [ ] Links from User detail view to Insight Summary matching permissions to view them.
 - [ ] Route to see detail view for Insight only for Admin
   - [ ] The only place for this link would be a special Admin only page.